This is a foreign exchange guide to Nepal, the Nepalese Rupee currency plus sending NPR transfers and travel tips.

 - Travelling in Nepal - currency & money saving tips

-- Nepalese rupee exchange rates - latest info & charts.
+- Nepalese Rupee exchange rates - latest & historic exchange rates.

 Nepal might be my favourite place, lovely people, stunning ancient cities, and of course the Himalayas.
 Do not trek alone, there are frequent changes to the paths due to avalanches and some can be risky.
 If you hear mule bells on a high path hug the wall.
 The mules coming will push everything out of their way and you want to be on the good side of that.
 Avoid water that is not bottled or boiled.
 Avoid raw vegetables and pre-cut fruit as much as possible.